In this blog post, we will discuss how the economy and financial system works? What drives the economy and how it

 So, the economy rewards these kinds of people with a lot of money.
 Who can take big risks and solve big problems.

 Maybe I am over-simplifying all this above, but that skill is not easy to learn.
 Hundreds of hurdles come in starting a company, in hiring talented people & to make them build products & in selling those products.
 But whoever does that, the economy surely rewards them.

 Bigger the impact, bigger the reward.

-I used to explore basics of economy and finance in the free time.
+I used to explore the basics of economy and finance in my free time.
 So, all the things we discussed above are from various sources like YouTube and Wikipedia.

 Hope now you have got at least some idea of how the economy works and how its reward system works!